St. John's Episcopal Church (Richmond, Virginia): Varina, Henrico Parish

 Despite the destruction of Henricus, the colony continued to grow, and a small village developed at Rolfe's Varina Farms Plantation, which became known as Varina (also called "Henrico Parish" in early years).
 The Shire of Henrico (soon renamed Henrico County) was formed in 1634 as one of the eight original shires of Virginia.
 The initial county seat was at Varina, which officially became a town in 1680.
 In those days before separation of church and state, the parish boundaries were the same as those of the county.

 Notable among Henrico Parish's leaders was the Reverend Dr. James Blair (1656–1743), who was named Commissary in the Virginia Colony for the Bishop of London, making him the colony's highest-ranking religious leader.
 At the urging of the House of Burgesses, he became a founder and the first president of the College of William and Mary.
-In doing so, James Blair is said to have used some of the plans of the ill-fated earlier College at Henricus.
+In doing so, James Blair used some of the plans of the ill-fated earlier College at Henricus.
 Apparently taking no chances, the newer College was established at the fortified location of Middle Plantation in James City County, later renamed Williamsburg, to which the capital was later moved from Jamestown.
 Blair became the rector of Bruton Parish Church there.

 Exact locations of the church buildings at Varina are unknown.
 A third or fourth church building was built a few miles east of Varina Farms on a plantation known as "Curles", some twenty miles east of the present city of Richmond, in the current Varina District of Henrico County.
 The only relic of that church still surviving is the bowl of the baptismal font, which today is used at St. John's.